markaggar/Water-Monitor/README.md

 - Maximum refill volume: set just above a toilet refill to ignore showers/sprinklers; set 0 to disable the cap.
 - Similarity tolerance: start around 10%; increase if your meter reports variable volumes per flush.
 - Repeat count and window: choose how many similar refills within what time should indicate a leak (e.g., 3 within 15 minutes).

-### Hot water
-- Provide an optional binary sensor that reflects when hot water is active
-- Hot water time is accumulated during active sessions and summarized as a percentage

 ## Examples